+Are you trying to grow faith the size of a mustard seed?
 Whether you’re a gardener or not, you’ve probably planted seeds at some point in your life.
-Maybe as a school project when you were a child or in your yard as an adult.

-Jesus’ parable of the mustard seed uses one of the most extreme examples of growth – the mustard seed.
-The smallest of seeds that becomes the largest of garden plants.
+Jesus’ parable of the faith of a mustard seed uses one of the most extreme examples of growth – the grain of a mustard seed.
+It’s the smallest seed that becomes the largest of garden plants – a mustard tree.

-Without proper care and attention, the seedling will fade away.
-But with proper care, the reward is a hearty, thriving plant that sustains life and becomes a beautiful paradise for wildlife.
+Without proper care and attention, the seedling of small faith will fade away.
+But with proper care and enough faith, the reward is a hearty amount of faith, like a huge tree that sustains life and becomes a beautiful paradise for wildlife.

 So too is the growth of our faith.